PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     **Figure 1.
-Example of a PGS with shifted distributions in different ancestry groups.** Shown here is the distribution of PGS000018 (metaGRS_CAD) calculated using the SUM method in the 1000 Genomes reference panel, stratified by genetic ancestry groups (superpopulation labels).
+Example of a PGS with shifted distributions in different ancestry groups.** Shown here is the distribution of PGS000018 (metaGRS_CAD) calculated using the SUM method in the 1000 Genomes reference panel\ [#1000G]_, stratified by genetic ancestry groups (superpopulation labels).

 It is important to note that differences in the means between different ancestry groups do not necessarily correspond to differences in the risk (e.g., changes in disease prevalence, or mean biomarker values) between the populations.
 Instead, these differences are caused by changes in allele frequencies and linkage disequilibrium (LD) patterns between ancestry groups.
 This illustrates that genetic ancestry is important for determining relative risk, and multiple methods to adjust for these differences have been implemented within the pgsc_calc pipeline.

+.. note:: The ``pgsc_calc`` pipeline uses the 1000 Genomes resource\ [#1000G]_ as a population reference panel,
+    and uses global ancestry labels (superpopulation) for visualizing PGS distributions and reporting PGS using reference distributions.
+The panel and the labels are not comprehensive or deterministic, thus we only describe samples from the target dataset in terms of their genetic similarity to these reference populations so as not to transfer labels that may not reflect the new individuals as per recent guidelines.\ [#NASEM]_

 Methods for reporting and adjusting PGS in the context of ancestry
 ------------------------------------------------------------------